|

 materials, including those used in the manufacture of methamphetamine.

-Most rural Nevada counties dont have personnel trained to deal with those
+Most rural Nevada counties don’t have personnel trained to deal with those

 materials, which often have extremely dangerous byproducts.